When is a vehicle considered abandoned?

 - if it has flat tyres or missing wheels;

 - if there is waste inside or outside the vehicle;

 - if it is missing one or both of its registration plates;

-- if the owner or keeper cannot be identified, or fails to respond to a legal notice.
+- if the owner or keeper cannot be identified, or fails to respond to a letter or legal notice.